IgorSurzhko/IgorSurzhko/README.md

-- 👋 Hi, I’m @IgorSurzhko
+- 👋 Hi, I’m IgorSurzhko
 - 👀 I’m interested in JS && everything related to development
-- 🌱 I’m currently learning ReactJs
+- 🌱 I’m learning all my life
 - 💞️ I’m open to suggestions
 - 📫 How to reach me ermygut@gmail.com
 ✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨